Best Job Websites to Explore Careers

 Sponsored by the U.S. Department of Labor, CareerOneStop is a great place to start your career exploration.
 They have tons of free job-readiness resources, like resume and cover letter support, job search, a tool to find job training opportunities in your area, and more.

-Career One Stop gives great occupational snapshots.
-If you search for a career, the site returns back a page with: a job description, a video sample of what you do on the job, the projected employment for your state, typical wages, what type of education you need, and other resources to explore the career.
+When you search for a specific job on the site, you will find a job description, a video sample of what is typically done on the job, projected employment for your state, typical wages, what kind of education is needed to be in that job, and more.

-There is also a Skills Matcher Assessment with 40 questions about your skill level in a particular task.
+CareerOneStop also offers a Skills Matcher Assessment with 40 questions about your skill level in a particular task.
 At the end of this assessment, you will get a list of occupations that best fit your skill level.
-You can also see which skills of yours rated the highest, next highest and so on.
+You can also see which skills of yours are rated the highest, next highest and so on.
 You can even use this list on your resume!